telerik/blazor-docs/common-features/input-validation.md

 1. Define a model that has the desired [Data Annotation attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation).
 1. Place the inputs corresponding to its fields in an `EditForm`.
 1. Add a `DataAnnotationsValidator` inside the editable form.
-1. Provide the values to the inputs throught the `bind-Value` binding syntax.
+1. Provide the values to the inputs through the `bind-Value` binding syntax.

 This article provides examples of validating the Telerik Blazor components.
 The examples are separated by input types for brevity: